 - Real estate closing costs

 It’s important to remember that while the cost of selling a home varies greatly among buyers, you, the buyer, have more control than you realize in determining that cost.
 We’ll explore this below as we break down some of the individual costs associated with selling your Albuquerque home.

 Real estate commissions are the largest expense to consider in determining how much it will cost to sell your house in Albuquerque, NM.
 There is no state or local regulation when it comes to real estate commissions, and each real estate brokerage is free to set their own real estate commission.
-Most full-service real estate brokerages charge between 5% and 7% of the sale price of your home; however, it’s always a good idea to ask your brokerage what their commission charges are upfront.
+Most full-service real estate brokerages charge between 5% and 7% of the sale price of your home; however, it’s always a good idea upfront to ask your brokerage what are their commission charges.

 You will also pay New Mexico Gross Receipts Tax (NMGRT) on any real estate commission paid.
 The real estate commission and NMGRT are split between the buyer’s agent and your listing agent.
 The split is determined by you and your listing agent—in many cases, it’s split evenly.